easypizi/SlotMachinePure/Readme.md

 A reel can stop only in fixed positions.
 A stopped reel has either:

 1. a symbol on center win line
-2. symbols on top and bottom win-line positions
+2. symbols on top and bottom win-line positions.
    Note, that if center win-line has a symbol, bottom/top parts of peer symbols must be still visible.

 **Pay-table**